-- When the sun, the moon and Earth (in that order) are aligned, light from the sun is prevented from reaching Earth by the moon.
+- When the sun, the moon and Earth (in that order) are aligned, the moon prevents sunlight from reaching Earth.

 - As the moon passes in front of the sun, it casts a shadow that moves over the Earth’s surface.